mirusser/Simple-Weather-Site/AdditionalInfo/HttpsInDocker.md

 // Configure Kestrel to use HTTPS builder.WebHost.ConfigureKestrel(serverOptions =>
 {
   // you can use any port, 443 is an example port (default port for https) serverOptions.Listen(IPAddress.Any, 443, listenOptions =>
 	{
-		listenOptions.UseHttps("localhost.pfx", "zaq1@WSX"); //use your .pfx password
+    //if file is located in root directory listenOptions.UseHttps("localhost.pfx", "zaq1@WSX"); //use your .pfx password

+    //if file is located in 'cert' directory
+    //listenOptions.UseHttps("cert/localhost.pfx", "zaq1@WSX");
 	});

+  // Configure Kestrel to use HTTP on port 80 serverOptions.Listen(IPAddress.Any, 80);
 });
 ```